wetrustinprize/qalc-discord/README.md

 ```
 /calc 1 + 5
+/calc 10 usd to brl
+/calc 27 years to seconds
 ```

 it will solve almost any formula, take a look at the library to know more about libqalculate[^2] features